ChrisH2727/Milestone-3/README.md

 - The current implementation is restricted to the creation, read, update and deletion of isotope types only.
 A future revision could be expanded to include more setting such as laboratory location and source encapsulation type.

-- The current implementation does not include a calcuation for source dose.
+- The current implementation does not include a calculation for radiation dose received by exposure to the source.
 Future implementation could reference dose tables and provide this calculation.

 - A future implementation could include the sending of emails to inform users that their accounts or requests sources have been approved